mokuda2/senioryearreflection/_posts/2022-03-03-Opposites-versus-Complements.md

 "I don't know if I'd say it like that, but flirt with him.
 You have to learn to flirt!
 If he says something funny, just touch his arm or something and laugh.
 Or say something witty.
 And then when it's right, just be like, 'Today's been a rough day.
 Could we just, like, maybe cuddle?'
 I don't know.
 You do you."
 She and I talked for another 15 minutes before I headed over to the library.

-Bryce and I studied for a bit, and then he invited me to go to In-N-Out, for which he paid for my meal.
+Bryce and I studied for a bit, and then he invited me to go to In-N-Out.
 He also said that he needed to do some grocery shopping, so we went to the neighborhood Walmart.
 I really wanted to ask him about trying to cuddle, but I was so nervous.
 When we got into the car after shopping, he asked if I wanted to go home, but I had the courage to ask.
 "So...
 I have a weird request.
 Do you want to try cuddling?"

 “Sure,” he answered.
 “I guess we can go to my apartment then.”